 Assorted steamed dumplings

 The highlights of our meal were easy to spot – and, sadly to say, shockingly few.
 The steamed shrimp dumplings ($36 for 3) were generously fleshy and decorated simply with a splash of colour, their filling perfectly cooked and well seasoned – a true har gow triumph if we’ve ever seen one.
-Crisp and light, the pan-fried e-fu noodles ($118) had a savoury, tender meat stuffing that balanced out the textures quite well.
+Crisp and light, the pan-fried e-fu noodles ($118) brought together generous amounts of savoury, tender meat stuffing and plenty of textural intrigue.
 The sautéed prawns with pineapple in sweet-and-sour sauce ($178) were expectedly tangy and well executed, and we enjoyed the duo of deep-fried mashed prawn balls with mashed crabmeat balls ($138) for their honest and homely flavours that reminded us of Hong Kong street-stall snacks (albeit much less oily and likely much healthier).
 Overall, we would have happily helped ourselves to seconds and thirds of the steamed dumpling dishes.

 Lotus-seed paste buns

 Several dishes flopped, but some more than others – the lotus-seed paste buns ($88 for 6; soon to be discontinued) come to mind.
-The severity of the wrappers’ unparalleled stickiness presented us with a unique challenge when sampling these pretty moulded goods, leaving us with a persistent unfavourable impression of their bland flavour long after moving on to the next course.
+The severity of the wrappers’ unparalleled stickiness presented us with a unique challenge when sampling these pretty, moulded goods, leaving us with a persistent and unfavourable impression of their bland flavour long after moving on to the next course.
 The baked chicken with bread in Portuguese sauce ($168) was another miss, a muddled faux-fusion pudding.
-Visually impressive but lacking in flavour, the Asian-style bread was a bit too sweet and heavy for the coconut-heavy sauce.
+Visually impressive but lacking in flavour, the Asian-style bread was too sweet for the coconut-heavy sauce.

 Speciality soyed goose